Health News Summary: U.S. scientists join effort to solve mysterious vaping-related illnesses | Devdiscourse

 (Reuters Health) - Only one in two pregnant women in an Australian survey said their healthcare practitioner had advised them about exercising, and more than half of these women had to raise the topic themselves, researchers found.
 Healthcare practitioners "are uniquely positioned" to advise women about exercise during pregnancy, the study team writes in the journal Women and Birth, but it's possible that many doctors don't bring it up because they are unsure about what to recommend.
 U.S. senators urge FDA to remove pod, cartridge-based e-cigarettes from the market

 A bipartisan group of U.S. senators on Friday urged federal regulators to immediately remove all pod and cartridge-based e-cigarettes from the market until it can be proven the products are safe.
 In a letter to Ned Sharpless, acting commissioner of the U.S. Food and Drug Administration (FDA), Senators Dick Durbin, Lisa Murkowski, Jeff Merkley and Richard Blumenthal cited recent reports of 530 cases of vaping-related lung disease, as well as eight deaths, in asking for the ban.
-Obesity, drinking and unhealthy diet add to gout risk

-(Reuters Health) - Behavior changes could potentially reduce a large part of the risk for developing gout, a U.S. study suggests.
-Based on data from more than 14,000 people, researchers calculated how much factors like being overweight, following a diet that isn't heart-healthy, drinking alcohol or taking water pills known as diuretics contribute to high levels of uric acid, known as hyperuricemia, which is a precursor to gout.
-Anemia in early pregnancy linked with risk for neurodevelopmental disorders
+Congo to deploy second Ebola vaccine

+Health authorities in Democratic Republic of Congo said on Saturday that they plan to introduce a second Ebola vaccine, manufactured by Johnson & Johnson, to counter the second-worst outbreak of the virus in history.
+The team overseeing Congo's Ebola response did not say when exactly the J&J vaccine would be introduced.
+It will complement another vaccine manufactured by Merck, which has been administered to more than 225,000 people since August 2018.
+Health care investment needed to curb out-of-pocket spending: WHO

+Governments must boost spending on primary health care by at least an additional 1 percent of their gross domestic product to widen coverage and stop impoverishing patients, the World Health Organization (WHO) said on Sunday.
+Despite some progress, more people are having to pay out-of-pocket for often costly medicines and treatment, the U.N. agency said in a report compiled with the OECD and World Bank.
+World Health Organisation: Tanzania not sharing information on Ebola

 Children born to mothers with iron-deficiency anemia early in pregnancy may be at higher risk for neurodevelopmental disorders, a new study suggests.
 In an analysis of data on more than half a million babies born in Sweden, researchers found that anemia in the mother before the 30th week of pregnancy was linked with a heightened risk of disorders including autism, ADHD and intellectual disability.
 FDA proposes rule over record-keeping for vape makers